DataDog/datadog-agent/docs/dev/checks/python/check_api.md

 Each method takes the following arguments:

-- metric: The name of the metric
+- `metric`: The name of the metric
-- value: The value for the metric (defaults to 1 on increment, -1 on decrement)
+- `value`: The value for the metric (defaults to 1 on increment, -1 on decrement)
-- tags: (optional) A list of tags to associate with this metric.
+- `tags`: (optional) A list of tags to associate with this metric.
-- hostname: (optional) A hostname to associate with this metric.
+- `hostname`: (optional) A hostname to associate with this metric.
 Defaults to the current host.

 The `device_name` argument has been deprecated from Agent 5; you may add a `device:<device_id>` tag in the `tags` list.